 Yellow Watermelon and Fennel Salad

-A trip to the farmers' market on the weekend inspired this fresh, yellow watermelon and fennel salad.
-Fall harvest is my favourite time of year when the markets are overflowing with delicious local produce.
-Yellow watermelon is generally smaller and has a thinner rind than red watermelon but is similar in flavour so either will be delicious!
+A trip to the farmers market on the weekend inspired this fresh, yellow watermelon and fennel salad.
+Fall harvest is my favorite time of year when the markets are overflowing with delicious local produce.
+Yellow watermelon is generally smaller and has a thinner rind than red watermelon but is similar in flavor so either will be delicious!

 Yield: serves 4–6